 - improving motor function in a variety of conditions

 Treatments usually start out with 3-weeks of daily sessions 5-days a week, for 30 minutes each.
 After this, the frequency of treatment declines based upon what condition is being treated.
 For example, after the initial 3 weeks, patients being treated for depression begin once weekly or biweekly treatments for 2-3 months, and then once monthly thereafter for another 2-3 months.

 The initial 3 weeks of 5-days a week treatment is a decent commitment and must be planned well.
 Patients who are new to Acacia will need to do an initial visit with one of our NDs.
-Patients with Bipolar disorder, with a history of mania, or with cochlear or metal implants are not candidates for tDCS.
+Patients with Bipolar disorder, or with a history of mania, may not be candidates for this treatment.
+Patients with cochlear or metal implants are not candidates for tDCS.

 You can read more about this treatment by following the links below:

 - Transcranial direct current stimulation in the neuromodulation of pain in fibromyalgia: A case study.
 DalĺAgnol L., Pascoal-Faria P., Barros Cecílio S., Corrêa FI.
 (2015)

 - Clinically Effective Treatment of Fibromyalgia Pain With High-Definition Transcranial Direct Current Stimulation: Phase II Open-Label Dose Optimization.
 Castillo-Saavedra L., Gebodh N., Bikson M., Diaz-Cruz C., Brandao R., Coutinho L., Truong D., Datta A., Shani-Hershkovich R., Weiss M., Laufer I., Reches A., Peremen Z., Geva A., Parra L.C., Fregni F. (2015)